phrazzld/timeismoneycc/BACKLOG.md

   - **Expected Outcome**: Core business logic extracted into pure, testable TypeScript functions or modules, independent of DOM elements.
 These functions can be unit-tested without a browser environment.
   - **Dependencies**: None

-- **[Completed]**: **Refactor `shiftExample` to be Data-Driven**
-  - **Complexity**: Medium
-  - **Rationale**: Reduces verbosity and improves maintainability of the `shiftExample` function by adopting a data-driven structure over extensive conditionals.
-Contributes to code quality, Simplicity, and Code Size Optimization.
-  - **Expected Outcome**: `shiftExample` logic is refactored to use a configuration map or array of state objects, leading to reduced lines of code, simpler logic, and easier extensibility.
-  - **Dependencies**: Isolate Core Application Logic from DOM Manipulation (Note: This dependency was partially addressed as we focused on restructuring the function but did not fully decouple from DOM manipulation)

 ### Product Definition & User Value

 - **[Feature]**: **Define Compelling Visual Design Language & High-Conversion UX Strategy**